solliancenet/azure-synapse-analytics-day/02-build-modern-dw-pipelines.md

     > **Note**: Playback functionality is not available until the job status changes out of the `In progress` status.
 The job's status will remain listed as `In progress` until the underlying Spark resources are cleaned up by Azure Synapse Analytics, which can take some time.

-11. Running a Playback allows you to observe the time required to complete each stage, as well as review the rows read or written as the job progresses.
+11. Running a Playback allows you to observe the time required to complete each job, as well as review the rows read or written as the job progresses.

     ![A screenshot of an in-progress playback is displayed.
 The playback is at 8s into the Spark application run, and Job 2 is showing progress.](media/ex02-monitor-activities-spark-applications-playback-progress.png "Synapse Analytics Monitor")

-12. You can also perform playback on an individual stage.
-Returning to a view of only Job 2, the **Playback** button shows the rows written at this stage, and the progress of reads and writes.
+12. You can also perform playback on an individual job.
+Returning to a view of only Job 2, the **Playback** button shows the rows written at this job, and the progress of reads and writes.

     ![A screenshot of an in-progress playback for Job 2 is displayed.](media/ex02-monitor-activities-spark-applications-playback-job-2.png "Synapse Analytics Monitor")

 13. You can also change the view to see which jobs involved read and write activities.
 Select **All job IDs** in the job dropdown, and in the **View** drop-down, select **Read**.
-You can see which stages performed reads, with each color-coded by how much data was read.
+You can see which jobs performed reads, with each color-coded by how much data was read.

     ![Read is selected and highlighted in the Display drop-down list.](media/ex02-monitor-activities-spark-applications-display-drop-down-read-graph.png "Synapse Analytics Monitor")